meegpipe/meegpipe/tutorials/batman/splitting_raw_data.md

 Before writing our data processing pipeline we are going to write the scheleton of our _main_ processing script where we perform the necessary preliminaries, and where we run the pipeline (which we will write later) on the relevant data files.
-Below you can see a profusely commented example of how such a `main.m` script may look like:
+Below you can see a profusely commented example of how such a `split_files.m` script may look like:

 ````matlab
 % Start in a completely clean state